P0MAH0B/MP-beauty/README.md

 - Interactive elements
 - For better UI we added a nav bar - for quick access to all sections.
   ![Nav Bar](/assets/images/navbarmob.png)
-- For quick free quote we added a form.
+- For quick booking we added a form.